2014 Penn State Nittany Lions football team: No. 10 Michigan State

-Pinstripe Bowl: December 27 vs. Boston College
+Vs. Boston College (Pinstripe Bowl)

 On December 7, reports surfaced that Penn State's first bowl game since 2011 would be against Boston College in the 2014 Pinstripe Bowl.

 Penn State won the coin toss, and elected to receive.
 Their opening drive reached the Boston College 40 yard line, but after a false start and an incomplete pass, they had to punt.
 After that, Boston College went three-and-out, and punted back to Penn State.
 Once again, Penn State approached field goal range on their next drive, but could not score, instead being forced to punt.
 Jon Hilliman rushed for 44 yards on the first play of Boston College's next possession.
 On fourth and five from the 30 yard line, Boston College failed to convert, turning the ball over on downs.
 Faced with a third down and 12 situation on their ensuing drive, Christian Hackenberg threw a long pass down the right sideline for a 72-yard touchdown to Chris Godwin.
 Penn State attempted an onside kick on the subsequent kickoff, and nearly recovered it, but their receiver was just out of bounds.
 Consequently, Boston College got excellent field position near midfield.
 On the second play of the drive, Hilliman rushed for a 49-yard touchdown to tie the game at seven.
 Penn State got the ball at their own 35 yard line after Boston College kicked off the ball out of bounds.
 In the waning moments of the first quarter, Penn State drove to just outside the red zone; at the conclusion of the quarter, they were at the Boston College 21 yard line.

 On the first play of the second quarter, Hackenberg fumbled the snap, and Boston College recovered, preventing Penn State from scoring on the edge of the red zone.
 Boston College had success with the rushing game early on their subsequent drive, but eventually it stalled, and they punted.
 Penn State punted on their next drive as well.
 When an ineligible player down field penalty negated a pass play of over 30 yards for Boston College on their next drive, they were forced to punt.
 Defensive superiority continued on the next Penn State drive, when the Lions punted on fourth down and 18.
 An early personal foul penalty decimated Boston College's next drive, which went three-and-out.
 Penn State also went three-and-out, and punted back to the Eagles, who got good field position after a 24-yard return during which a potential illegal block in the back penalty against Boston College was not called much to the dismay of Penn State fans and coach James Franklin.
 That drive never reached fruition, and at the half, the score was tied at seven.